Dobiasd/undictify/README.md

 And the arguments of `times_two` will be type-checked with every call at runtime automatically.
 A `TypeError` will be raised if needed.

-This concept of **dynamic type checks derived from static type annotations** is quite simple, however it is very powerful and brings some highly convenient consequences with it.
+This concept of **runtime type-checks of function calls derived from static type annotations** is quite simple, however it is very powerful and brings some highly convenient consequences with it.